 You can also build custom workflows inside an automation builder as shown below.
 Easily click to add entry points, actions, re-starts, and exits.

-Automation builder in Brevo
+Email automation workflow builder in Brevo

-Armed with the right email automation software, you can go one step further and set up complex email automation sequences using if/then/else logic.
+Equipped with the right email automation software, you can go one step further and set up complex email automation sequences using if/then/else logic.
 This kind of email series is highly effective for lead nurturing and lead scoring.

 In the coming year, 48% of companies will focus their efforts on developing their marketing automation.
-So learning the basics will help you send successful email marketing campaigns and keep a competitive edge.
+So, learning the basics will help you send successful email marketing campaigns and keep a competitive edge.

 Further reading: Marketing Automation Services: 11 of the Best Tools for 2023